Award Recipient Requirements

 - Utility has approved installation for operation (utility installed net meter is operational and system is grid tied; for projects that are not to be net metered, the final report must include a copy of the power purchase agreement signed by the project sponsor and an authorized Pacific Power representative)

-- Itemized financial report showing allocation of Blue Sky funding including the percent of the total project cost covered by Blue Sky funds and back-up documentation submitted (i.e. invoices and copies of checks for total project costs including material and labor costs)
+- Itemized financial report showing allocation of Blue Sky funding including the percent of the total project cost covered by Blue Sky funds and back-up documentation submitted (i.e. invoices for total project costs including material and labor costs)

-- Details of ongoing education plan with any supporting documentation such as flyers, boards, blogs etc.
+- Details of ongoing education plan with any supporting documentation such as signage, flyers, boards, blogs etc. Recipients are expected to notify Pacific Power of all media, outreach, and education pieces in advance and submit all collateral for review by the Blue Sky team.

 - Non-secure web link to the inverter monitoring system displaying production data of the renewable energy installation

-- Photos of: renewable energy installation, project kiosk/dashboard and project area
+- Photos of: construction, the completed installation, project kiosk/dashboard and project area

 All correspondence regarding the project quarterly reports, project change forms, Blue Sky partnership enrollment forms and communication must be submitted via email to Pacific Power at firstname.lastname@example.org.